loicduffar/Isohyet-Map/README.md

 # Isohyet-Map

-Create a isohyet map (isovalues) from precipitation data at several raingauges.
+This python notebook create a isohyet map (isovalues) from precipitation data at several raingauges.
 The data should be stored by column in an excel file (with header row): raingauge NAME in one column, coordinates (longitude/latitude in decimal degrees) in 2 columns, precipitation data (one column for each event day/month/year).
 Missing values are allowed (blank cell or non numeric value).

 1) Run the 1rst cell below to read and display the precipitation data for one or several events (hour/day/month/year)